More layoffs for Australian sport amid coronavirus shutdown

 Staff cuts have already hit a number of AFL and NRL clubs, which have no product to sell or revenue coming in.

-The NRL cancelled national women’s and schoolboys’ competitions, while Queensland and New South Wales scrapped state-level tournaments.
+The NRL canceled national women’s and schoolboys’ competitions, while Queensland and New South Wales scrapped state-level tournaments.

 “I know this will be a disappointing outcome for those involved in these competitions right across Australia, but the health and safety of those involved with rugby league must always come first,” the NRL’s Head of Football Luke Ellis said in a statement.